 Your customer success team will be able to outline which customers are using your product most effectively and what characterizes these “mature” users.
-For instance, you may find that it takes a Product Managers with at least two years of experience and a team of three or more to truly make the most of your product.
+For instance, you may find that it takes a Product Manager with at least two years of experience and a team of three or more to truly make the most of your product.

-Calculate global health score
+Calculate the global customer health score

-Your global health score represents the combined Customer Health Scores across your user segments.
-A Customer Health Score identifies whether customers are “healthy” or at risk of churning.
-This is crucial data for your Customer Retention Analytics as it helps you see which customers are in need of additional marketing or service interventions.
+Your global health score represents the combined customer health scores across your user segments.
+A customer health score identifies whether customers are “healthy” or at risk of churning.
+This is crucial data for your customer retention analytics as it helps you see which customers are in need of additional marketing or service interventions.

-Set up in-app and email customer retention plans
+Set up in-app retention strategies

 In-app retention strategies are effective for users that score low on customer health due to the under-utilization of product features.
 These may provide tips or reminders that nudge the user toward more effective, broader use of the product and consequently higher value and a higher health score (along with better retention rates!).